 Can I take classes outside of CCNY?

-You may take classes at any CUNY college by getting an e-permit and paying tuition here at CCNY.
+You may take classes at any CUNY college by obtaining an e-permit and paying tuition here at CCNY.
 Allow extra time for this as there are earlier deadlines to take into account.
 To take classes at any other university in NYC, you should register there as non-matriculated student, take the course and pay their tuition and then transfer the course credits to CCNY.
-This requests have to be filed with the Dean of Graduate studies. (see questions on transfer of credits).
+This requests have to be filed with the GSoE Office of Graduate Affairs. (see questions on transfer of credits).
 We advise that you first consult with the MS advisor to make sure those credits are likely to be transferable.

 Can I take a class for which I do not have the right prerequisite?

 The purpose of prerequisites in graduate classes is to give the student some guidance on the required background to perform well in class.
 You may be able to make up for this by making an extra effort to learn the required background material.
-If you have a prerequisite missing you will have to talk to the Professor teaching the class.
-If he/she approves then the Graduate Advisor can sign for you to register.
-These requests have to be filed with the Dean of Graduate studies.
+If you have a prerequisite missing you will have to talk to the faculty member teaching the class.
+If they approve, then the Graduate Advisor can provide you class permissions on CUNYfirst register.

 Can I take Engineering Management classes?

 In general, management or business classes taught outside the department do not count towards graduation requirements.
-We do teach a 2 cr. entrepreneurship class that can be combined with the 1 cr.
-Ethics class.
-These can be counted as “traditional engineering” elective or as BME classes.
 There may be exceptions to this rule for classes taught at other campuses, e.g. Baruch.